 Cybersecurity, M.S.

-New Jersey City University (NJCU) is proposing a Master of Science (M.S.) in Cybersecurity hybrid program (face-to-face and online) in order to prepare students for careers in the rapidly growing field of Cybersecurity.
-The Master of Science in Cybersecurity will be offered in the Department of Professional Security Studies.
+New Jersey City University (NJCU) offers a hybrid Master of Science (M.S.) in Cybersecurity program, combining face-to-face and online learning, to equip students for careers in the rapidly growing field of cybersecurity.

-With the dramatic increase in high-profile cybersecurity incidents reported in the media, the demand for highly skilled security professionals is growing significantly as businesses across the globe seek to protect their networks and data.
-M.S. in Cybersecurity program will provide a range of skills required for an increasingly connected world, where security of information is critical.
-This degree aims to equip the students with the mathematical, technical and business tools to secure an organization's information systems.
+With the dramatic increase in high-profile cybersecurity incidents reported in the media, the demand for highly skilled security professionals is growing significantly as businesses and government agencies across the globe seek to protect their networks and data.
+The M.S. in Cybersecurity program will provide a range of skills required for an increasingly connected world, where security of information is critical.
+This degree prepares students with mathematical, technical and business tools to secure an organization's information system.
 The MS in Cybersecurity is designed to provide a strong foundation and detailed technical knowledge in information security, computer security, network security, and software security as well as an appreciation of the social, policy, ethical and legal aspects of security and privacy.

-The overall goal of the M.S. in Cybersecurity program is to provide students with the advanced knowledge in theory and practice to understand current cybersecurity threats, but more importantly to be able to understand, adapt, and develop new techniques to confront emerging threats.
-The program will focus on a critical understanding of information governance and assurance, combined with technology risk management practices.
+The goal of the M.S. in Cybersecurity program is to provide students with the advanced knowledge in theory and practice to understand current cybersecurity threats, but more importantly to be able to understand, adapt, and develop new techniques to confront emerging threats.
+The program focuses on a critical understanding of information governance and assurance, combined with technology risk management practices.
 The elective research component (embodied in the culminating thesis) requires students to expand their resourcefulness by exploring new and creative approaches to address emerging threats.
-This program is expected best in the state of New Jersey to be designated as a National Center of Academic Excellence by the National Security Agency (NSA) and the Department of Homeland Security (DHS).

 Pre-Requisites: 9 Credits (All undergraduate majors are welcomed.
 Professional knowledge or experience equivalent to the following three courses is required: